shannon3297/rainbowRoller/index.md

 Welcome to the journey of developing rainbow roller!
+View the code along with this blog post here: https://github.com/shannon3297/rainbowRoller/blob/master/index.md

 ## Milestone 1